ItsEcholot/real-stereo-extended/documents/raspberry-pi-setup.md

 1. Run the install script by executing: `curl -sSL https://raw.githubusercontent.com/ItsEcholot/real-stereo-extended/main/scripts/pi-install.sh | bash -`
 1. When the installation has finished, the Raspberry Pi will restart and is ready to use.
 The real stereo application will start automatically and listens on port `8080`.

+### Optimizing OpenCV

+It is possible to build opencv optimized for a raspberry pi which results in up to 200% better performance.
+To do so, simply run `/home/pi/real-stereo-extended/scripts/pi-optimize-opencv.sh`.
+The whole process can take up to 2 hours.

 ### Wifi setup

 Until the feature has been implement into real stereo that the web interface provides a way to connect to a wifi network, you have to do it manually.